Frequently asked questions

 We ask for a financial contribution to help cover the cost of providing your volunteering experience.

 The cost for a group of 8-16 volunteers is $750 (plus GST).
 For groups larger than 16, we ask for $50 per participant.
-Please enquire directly about groups fewer than 8 participants or more than 20 to discuss.
+Please enquire directly about groups fewer than 8.
 We will provide an invoice to assist you.

 FareShare does on occasion accept in kind payment for corporate shifts, usually in the form of food, other goods or services, or the provision of skilled volunteers and general expertise.
 If you feel your organisation has something to offer in this respect, please let us know.